What are the rules of Blackjack?

 When it comes to a pair of eights, these should also be split as otherwise you have a total hand value of 16.
 A 16 is tricky as hitting could easily result in a bust and 16 is low value.

 Play live blackjack at the following live casinos

-No need to search high and low for the best online casino bonus offers as we have done all the searching for you.
+No need to search high and low for the best bonus offers as we have done all the searching for you.
 Check out the below offers and sign up to get your hands on a generous welcome offer or a no deposit bonus.
 If you are looking for high roller casinos, head here.